jamesbaye/jamesbaye.github.io/_posts/2021-03-02-pandas-index-misalignment.md

 (both have an index of 1), and `C` is replaced with `NaN` since there is no value in `new` that has an index of `2`.

-We can get the intended behaviour by explicitely setting the right indices in `new`
+We can get the intended behaviour by explicitly setting the right indices in `new`

 ```python
 new = pd.Series(["new B", "new C"], index=[1, 2])